de-tre/dtw-audio-midi.js/README.md

 # dynamic time warping / audio-midi
-Implementation of DTW algorithm between audio and MIDI files.
+Implementation of DTW algorithm between any audio type and MIDI files.
 Basis algorithm for extracting audio features is STFT, running at:
 `sampleRate = 22050`,
 `frameSize = 1024` and